-The principal considerations for our determination that performing procedures relating to the step acquisition of Xaar is a critical audit matter are (i) the high degree of auditor judgment and subjectivity in performing procedures relating to the fair value measurement of intangible assets acquired, the contingent consideration recorded and the resulting gain from step acquisition, due to the significant judgment by management when developing the estimate; (ii) significant audit effort in evaluating the significant assumptions relating to the estimate, such as the achievement of the financial metrics and the related timing and amounts of the contingent payments, as well as the net cash flow projections and the discount rate used in respect of the intangible assets recorded; and (iii) the audit effort involved the use of professionals with specialized skill and knowledge.
+The principal considerations for our determination that performing procedures relating to the fair value valuation of the contingent consideration is a critical audit matter are (i) the high degree of auditor judgment and subjectivity in performing procedures relating to the fair value measurement of the contingent consideration recorded, due to the significant judgment by management when developing the estimate; (ii) significant audit effort in evaluating the significant assumptions relating to the estimate, such as the achievement of the financial metrics and the related timing and amounts of the contingent payments, as well as the net cash flow projections and the discount rate used; and (iii) the audit effort involved the use of professionals with specialized skill and knowledge.

 Addressing the matter involved performing procedures and evaluating audit evidence in connection with forming our overall opinion on the consolidated financial statements.
-These procedures included testing the effectiveness of controls relating to the acquisition accounting, including controls over management's valuation of the intangible assets, the contingent consideration and the amount of gain from step acquisition and controls over development of the cash flow projections and the discount rate assumptions utilized in the valuation of the intangible assets and the contingent consideration.
-These procedures also included, among others (i) reading the purchase agreement and (ii) testing management's process for estimating the fair value of intangible assets and contingent consideration.
-Testing management's process included evaluating the appropriateness of the valuation methods, testing the completeness and accuracy of data provided by management, and evaluating the reasonableness of significant assumptions related to the cash flow projections and the discount rate for the intangible assets and contingent consideration.
+These procedures included testing the effectiveness of controls relating to management's valuation of the contingent consideration and controls over development of the cash flow projections and the discount rate assumptions utilized in the valuation of the contingent consideration.
+These procedures also included, among others (i) reading the related agreements and (ii) testing management's process for estimating the fair value of contingent consideration.
+Testing management's process included evaluating the appropriateness of the valuation methods, testing the completeness and accuracy of data provided by management, and evaluating the reasonableness of significant assumptions related to the cash flow projections and the discount rate for the contingent consideration.
 Evaluating the reasonableness of the cash flow projections involved considering the past performance of the acquired businesses, as well as economic and industry forecasts.
 The discount rate was evaluated by considering the cost of capital of comparable businesses and other industry factors.
-Professionals with specialized skill and knowledge were used to assist in the evaluation of the Company's cash flow projections.
+Professionals with specialized skill and knowledge were used to assist in the evaluation of the Company's discounted cash flow model and the discount rate assumptions.